marioalbertocer/PhyloChromoMap_rb/README.md

 # PhyloChromoMap_rb
-PhyloChromoMap: Tool to display phylogenetic history in chromosomes (written in ruby)
+PhyloChromoMap: A tool to display phylogenetic history in chromosomes (written in ruby)

 1. parseBLASTut.rb
 2. bestOGsXseq.rb